sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 <figcaption>OKLCh(75% 30% (n / φ % 1 &times; 360&deg;))</figcaption>
 </figure>

-This has the unfortunate effect (a feature in any other setting) of flattening the lightness of each colour, so some of the bonus contrast is taken away.
-Maybe the hues are more evenly spread, but it's hard to tell.
+This has the unfortunate effect (normally a feature) of flattening the lightness of each colour, so none of the colours are distinguished by the perceptual lightness variations which would sneak through HSL.
+Maybe the hues are more evenly spread, but I can't see it.

 On the positive side, the contrast with the numbers written on the boxes is more even.
-And that's important.
+That's important.

-Another problem with OKLCh is that it's so easy to stumble out of gamut (the range of colours which the display can represent) and this brings [gamut mapping][] into play, and that's not well defined right now and it may never be defined in a way that's useful for these purposes.
-It's not always obvious if or when the test swatches I'm using here are being clipped to fit the display capabilities, and not everybody will have the same results.
+Another problem with OKLCh is that it's so easy to stumble out of gamut (the range of colours which the display can represent) and this brings [gamut mapping][] into play.
+The way to do that is not well defined right now and it may never be defined in a way that's useful for these purposes.
+It's not always obvious how and when the test swatches I'm using here will be clipped to fit the display capabilities, so it's hard to be confident that everybody sees the same thing.

+That's a problem with human perception anyway, but this makes it so much worse.

-But let's persevere with it for a while longer...
+But let's persevere with it a while longer...

-## Varying two axes
+## Multi-parameter variation

-Whichever space is used here, changing just the hue is trying to pack too much into the one axis.
-The next parameter we can add is saturation, or C for "chromatic intensity" in OKLCh.
-Alternatively, the a (green-red) and b (blue-yellow) axes of OKLab.
+Changing just the one parameter doesn't seem to get us a lot of distinct choices.
+The next thing we can change without interfering with our fixed brightness constraint is saturation, or C for "chromatic intensity" in OKLCh.
+Alternatively, C represents the distance which the a (green-red) and b (blue-yellow) values are from 0,0 in OKLab, so we could vary a and b instead of C and h.

 So how do you get the properties of $\frac{n}{\varphi} \mod 1$ in two dimensions?
 It turns out a (the?) [generalisation][quasirandom sequences] takes us to the [plastic ratio][] (ρ=1.3247), next.
-In short, multiply $n$ by  (1/ρ, 1/ρ²), or (0.7548776662, 0.5698402910).
+In short, multiply $n$ by  (1/ρ, 1/ρ²), or (0.7548776662, 0.5698402910) mod
-This maximises the minimum distance between any two points in two dimensions.
+1. This maximises the minimum distance between any two points in two dimensions.

 Here's how that looks in OKLab: